-Overall, the experimental results in this Chapter suggest that CCD exists across benchmarks, for different cache types and configurations.
+Overall, the experimental results in this section suggest that CCD exists across benchmarks, for different cache types and configurations.
 The data indicate that with increasing cache size the relative importance of CCD also increases.
 The behavior across benchmarks varies, with higher rates for gcc95, perl95 and vortex00 and lower for go95, mesa00 and basicmath.
-Finally, CCD is more common with valid instruction cache blocks, basic-block caches and trace caches.
-We believe that the degree of the observed CCD provides a motivation to explore the performance and development of mechanisms that can exploit CCD.
+We believe that the degree of the observed CCD provides a motivation to explore the development and performance of mechanisms that can exploit CCD.